 This serene, 19-acre wooded campus serves as our global headquarters and the base for our Americas operations, as well as for our research, publication, and product development work.
 These extensive training facilities offer a peaceful, natural setting in which to reflect on personal leadership abilities and to develop new skills and perspectives.
 Our leadership programs, as well as many of our customized leadership development trainings for clients, are held on-site at this convenient location.

-Our main Greensboro campus houses classrooms, observation rooms, action learning laboratories, a fitness center, an on-site cafeteria and gourmet dining room, and a library, all encircling a beautiful landscaped courtyard with a bubbling stream and ample benches to rest and reflect.
+Our main Greensboro campus houses classrooms, observation rooms, action learning laboratories, an on-site cafeteria and gourmet dining room, and a lobby, all encircling a beautiful landscaped courtyard with a bubbling stream and ample benches to rest and reflect.

 Our facility is situated near the Piedmont Triad International Airport (GSO), only about 8 miles away or a 10-minute drive.